-Key Milestone Due Date Status Comments M.2.1 Implementation of improved process to integrate CDM, the Quality Service Management Office (QSMO), HVA, and Vulnerability Management support during engagements and outbriefs to provide enhanced technical support to agencies for remediation of vulnerabilities FY20, Q1 Complete Once assessment reports are drafted, relevant CISA program offices are notified so they can review the reports to identify any potential actions by their teams to address vulnerabilities utilizing current CISA services, QSMO offerings, or cyber engineering support.
+Key Milestone Due Date Status Comments M.2.1 Implementation of improved process to integrate CDM, the Quality Service Management Office (QSMO), HVA, and Vulnerability Management support during engagements and out- briefs to provide enhanced technical support to agencies for remediation of vulnerabilities FY20, Q1 Complete Once assessment reports are drafted, relevant CISA program offices are notified so they can review the reports to identify any potential actions by their teams to address vulnerabilities utilizing current CISA services, QSMO offerings, or cyber engineering support.
 Critical and Major/High risks take priority over moderate or information risks.
 Relevant program offices participate in the internal and external risk briefs to ensure early engagement with agencies in their remediation processes.
 CISA's HVA and CDM teams are working together to proactively define technical capabilities aligned to the most common findings, so remediation support can be executed more quickly.
 CISA also continues to engage agencies in the CDM Data protection pilots to quickly address risks.
 These engagements are still in the early phase, and CISA continues to reach out to agencies to work with them in applying already outlined capabilities against known historical findings.
 M.2.2 Accelerate and enhance escalation process for missed remediation plan dates progressively up the agency's leadership chain FY20, Q2 Complete The CISA Cyber Directives team has revised the escalation process and received approval to utilize this moving forward.
 The Directives team closely tracks Agency compliance and utilizes internal tools to monitor necessary and ongoing escalations.
-Escalations have proven useful to receive materials from the agency and close out open findings faster.
-M.2.3 Completion of a gap analysis of common risks compared with CISA offerings and solutions FY20, Q3 Missed The HVA Risk and Solution Analysis aims to reduce repeated assessment findings and enhance the security and resilience of HVAs.
-This is accomplished by categorizing assessment findings and risks, then mapping them to potential CISA capabilities and solutions for deployment to assist agencies with addressing their HVA risks.
-The development of the HVA Risk and Solution Analysis is complete; however, the actual implementation of the framework is still in progress.
+Escalations have proven useful to receive materials from the agency and closing out open findings faster.
+M.2.3 Completion of a gap analysis of common risks compared with CISA offerings and solutions FY20, Q3 Missed CISA has developed a matrix of HVA risks as compared to current CISA offerings.
+This information is used for several reasons to provide appropriate services and solutions to agencies to reduce identified risks.
+Likewise, CISA will identify any gaps in the offerings to determine what services, solutions, guidance, directives, etc. that CISA should consider adding to our services.